Arugulamoon/llmaiagentsample/README.md

 ### Well-structured, maintainable, and readable code.

-LangGraph looks to be a good next step with LangChain, in terms of better structuring an LLM AI Agent project (ie separate files for `config`, `graph`, `prompts`, `state` and `tools`).
-Much of the material I followed before encountering the LangGraph Templates spoke of these components, but merged them into one file.
+LangGraph looks to be a good next step with LangChain, in terms of better structuring an LLM AI Agent project (ie separate packages for `config`, `graph`, `prompts`, `state` and `tools`).
+Much of the material I followed before encountering the LangGraph Templates, spoke of these components, but merged them into one file.
 Workable code to showcase things functioning, but not particularly effective in being well-structured and maintainable long-term.

 I spent more time kicking the tires on LangChain elements and building out a proof-of-concept, that by the time I got to looking at code structure, I appreciated seeing it addressed within the LangGraph Template.
-I can see the need to break custom tools out into independent packages, but otherwise, the separate files is good enough for now.
+I can see the need to break custom tools out into independent packages.

 ### List of resources used in the construction of your solution.
 E.g., articles, tutorials, tools, references, etc.